 More than 300,000 websites use the MailPoet newsletter service to keep in touch with their subscribers.
 The best thing is that you can use MailPoet from the comfort of your WordPress dashboard.
 Quickly add content and images directly from your media library — no need to upload files to third-party services when it’s all right there, ready to use in your WordPress dashboard!

-MailPoet is packed with features, including access to a growing collection of well-designed newsletter templates, our dedicated MailPoet Sending Service (so your emails are always delivered on time, every time, to inboxes), and analytics so you can learn what works, what doesn’t work, refine your email strategy, and optimize your email campaigns for next time.
+MailPoet is packed with features, including access to a growing collection of well-designed newsletter templates, our dedicated MailPoet Sending Service (so your emails are always delivered on time, every time, to inboxes), a variety of different signup form options, and analytics so you can learn what works, what doesn’t work, refine your email strategy, and optimize your email campaigns for next time.

 Newsletter is another free newsletter plugin available from WordPress.org.
 This option lets you send unlimited emails to an unlimited number of subscribers.